OndrejTexler/Neurally-Guided-Style-Transfer/README.md

 * `--patch_based_style_weight <float>`, optional, specify whether to follow style or content during the patch based synthesis
 * `--patch_based_max_mp <float>`, optional, defines the maximal resolution (in megapixels) on which the patch based synthesis runs
 * `--patch_based_backend <string>`, optional, values are "CPU", "GPU" or "AUTO"

+## Examples
+* Once compiled successfully, check and run `examples/wolf/run.bat` or `examples/wolf/run.sh`
+* The result image should appear next to the scripts

 ## <a name="CitingNeurallyGuided"></a>Citing Neurally-Guided-Style-Transfer
 If you find Neurally-Guided-Style-Transfer usefull for your research or work, please use the following BibTeX entry.